-The bathroom is also MUCH nicer, with a walk in shower vs. a tub (great if you are older and worried about tripping!) and the shower head is removable.
-Plus, the soap dispenser is built into the side wall on the sink vs. having to have a soap bar take up space on the sink.
+The bathroom is also MUCH nicer, with a walk-in shower vs. a tub (great if you are older and worried about tripping!) and the shower head is removable.
+Plus, the soap dispenser is built into the side wall of the sink vs. having to have a soap bar take up space on the sink.

-The closet space is like the olde ships, and you can also store clothes under your bed in the drawers.
+The closet space is like the older ships, and you can also store clothes under your bed in the drawers.

 The fridge is also in a better spot (by the closet, vs. by the dressing table/desk) and there is a cupboard by the closet to hold wine classes and water glasses.

 Overall, the room on the new Rotterdam ship is just more pleasant and brighter vs. the older Holland America cruise ship cabins.